mhagstrand/slate/source/includes/_api_webhooks_getting_started.md

 </aside>
 *   As the `destination` value, the callback's fully qualified URI.

 *   A `headers` object containing one or more name-value pairs, both string values (optional).
-If you choose to include a `headers` object, Bigcommerce will include the name-value pair(s) in the HTTP header of its `POST` requests to your callback URI at runtime.
+If you choose to include a `headers` object, BigCommerce will include the name-value pair(s) in the HTTP header of its `POST` requests to your callback URI at runtime.
 While this feature could be used for any purpose, one is to use it to set a secret authorization key and check it at runtime.
-This provides an additional level of assurance that the `POST` request came from Bigcommerce instead of some other party, such as a malicious actor.
+This provides an additional level of assurance that the `POST` request came from BigCommerce instead of some other party, such as a malicious actor.

 *   By default, new webhooks will be set to be inactive and will have a blank value.
 If you want to create a webhook that should be active initially, you can also pass the following name-value pair: `"is_active": true`.